The No. 1 Key: You Gotta Really Want It

 The No. 2 Key: Choosing Your Business

 People frequently make a lousy choice on their very first business decision: which business area to enter.
 In fact, it is often given little consideration, a choice that people may drift into without consciously looking at the options.
+Yet it is one of the most important decisions that you will make in starting your business.

 Too many people choose a particular business for the wrong reasons, such as their limited experience in it, their familiarity with someone who made a lot of money in the field, or that it seems fun and prestigious.
 To be sure, it doesn’t hurt that you have experience in a business, but that alone doesn’t necessarily mean it is an excellent choice.